kchu100/SQL/README.md

 **Clustered Indexes:**

+	- Determines the physical order of rows in a table and is created on the primary key by default.
 	- sort and store the data rows in the table or view based on their key values.
  	- There can only be ONE per table.
-Primary Key by default.

 **Nonclustered Indexes:**

+	- Does not affect the physical order of rows and is stored separately fromo the table data
 	- contains key values and each key value entry has a pointer to the data row that contains the key value.
 This pointer is called the row locator.
 	- The structure of the row locator depends on whether the data pages are stored in a heap or a clustered table.
 	- For a heap, a row locator is a pointer to the row.
 For a clustered table, the row locator is the clustered index key.